TrueCar/gluestick/docs/Development/HookUpActionCreator.md

+# Hook up your action creator

-Redux sends actions to the reducers through a dispatch method that is provided for you through the @connect decorator that GlueStick automatically sets up for you.
+Redux sends actions to the reducers through a dispatch method that is provided for you through the ```@connect``` decorator that GlueStick automatically sets up for you.
 Redux gives you the ability to bind your action creators to the dispatcher with its bindActionCreators method.
-GlueStick also sets most of this up for you so that you only need to pass your action creators in the place where the code says ```/** _INSERT_ACTION_CREATORS_ **/.``
+GlueStick also sets most of this up for you so that you only need to pass your action creators in the place where the code says ```/** _INSERT_ACTION_CREATORS_ **/.```

-Update your Todos container so that you can pass your bound addTodo action creator to the AddTodo component. src/containers/Todos.js
+Update your Todos container so that you can pass your bound addTodo action creator to the AddTodo component.

+src/containers/Todos.js

 ```bash